nodejs/node/COLLABORATOR_GUIDE.md

 As soon as the PR is ready to land, please go ahead and do so on your own.
 Landing your own pull requests distributes the work load for each Collaborator equally.
 If it is still awaiting the
-[minimum time to land](#waiting-for-approvals), please add the `ready` label to it so it is obvious that the PR can land as soon as the time ends.
+[minimum time to land](#waiting-for-approvals), please add the `author-ready` label to it so it is obvious that the PR can land as soon as the time ends.

 ## Accepting Modifications

 All modifications to the Node.js code and documentation should be performed via GitHub pull requests, including modifications by Collaborators and TSC members.
 A pull request must be reviewed, and must also be tested with CI, before being landed into the codebase.
-There may be exception to the latter.
+There may be exception to the latter (the changed code can not be tested with a CI or similar).
+If that is the case, please leave a comment that explains why the PR does not require a CI run.

 ### Code Reviews